-Gone are the days when people had to get up early in the morning and hurry to the office rain or fire.
+Gone are the days when we had to get up early in the morning and hurry to the office rain or fire.
 Now we have the freedom of choice.
 You can sign a contract with any company from overseas and work remotely.
 Not everyone is ready to leave the country to find a dream job.
 All of us have roots, ties, and responsibilities.
-Remote employment together with women-focused coworking is a great chance to balance personal life and career without any sacrifice.
+A remote workstyle together with a female coworking space is a great chance for women entrepreneurs to balance personal life and career without any sacrifice.

 This is especially topical for mompreneurs.